Mistborn112/Mistborn112/README.md

 ## Hello, World 👋
-Fun fact about me i really like reading i am also currently learning how to crochet my favourite color is green, my favorite movies are the lord of the rings trilogy
+Fun fact about me i really like reading.
+I am currently learning how to crochet.
+My favourite color is green,
+and my favorite movies are the lord of the rings trilogy

 <!--
 **Mistborn112/Mistborn112** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.